Background

 Players working in parallel to create a deck of cards

 In this case, we have up to 4 people creating a deck of cards.
-Those players are likely remote, but working together.
-They certainly might be in a room where they can communicate, but they might not be.
+Those players might be remote, local, colocated, or not.
+What happens if 2 players create the same card?

 Players attempt to create a deck with certain characteristics.
 If they happen to get duplicate cards, the instructor rejects their deck.
 However, when this happens, the team can clean up their deck and resubmit it.
+Also, that kind of thing happening can lead to good discussions about collaboration and communication, so trying to make sure it doesn’t happen reduces the value of the experience.

 In this case, there’s a shared resource, the deck of cards.
 The addition of cards is done in parallel.
 There can be a “data integrity” issue, duplicated work, but the end result is easy to recover from, all done through human interaction.